-One of our Egypt tours is specifically timed for the Abu Simbel festival.
+One of our Egypt tours is specifically timed for the Abu Simbel Festival.
 This festival takes place twice a year, on the 22nd of February (the anniversary of Ramses’ accession to the throne) and the 22nd of October (his birthday).
-As the sun rises on these selected days, the internal chamber of the temple is illuminated.
+As the sun rises on these selected days, the internal chambers of the temples are illuminated.
 The light begins to spread across three of the four statues – apart from the statue of Ptah, the god of darkness.

 On our special 9-day tour, you will the chance to witness this event – and even enter the chamber to see the well-lit statues.
 After the sun has risen, the festival continues outside with a lively market, local music, traditional Nubian dancing and food.
-We recommend that you sample koshari – Egypt’s national dish made of lentils, rice and macaroni with spicy tomato sauce and onions.
+We recommend that you sample kushari – Egypt’s national dish made of lentils, rice and macaroni with spicy tomato sauce and onions.

 Discover the Egyptian Museum

 For those wanting to learn more about Egypt’s past, the Museum of Egyptian Antiquities is the perfect place to begin.
 This vast edifice houses up to 120, 0000 items and is one of the largest museums in the region.
 The museum was originally located near the Ezbekeyah Garden in 1835 and then was later moved to the Cairo Citadel.

 There are two main floors within the building and on our Egypt tours your guide will walk you through the displays, pointing out the highlights.
 The ground floors features an immense assortment of coins and papyrus used in the ancient world.
 As you walk to the next floor, you will find artifacts from the final dynasties of Egypt and artifacts from the Valley of the Kings.